 Things to carve out of olive wood

-It makes rosaries, jewelry, tableware, desk ware, nativity sets, figurines, ornaments, kitchenware, plaques.
+It makes rosaries, jewelry, tableware, desk ware, nativity sets, figurines, ornaments, kitchenware, and plaques.

 Treating olive wood